erictune/diydb/IR.md

   that represent, roughly, the operations in the relational algebra: e.g. project.
   Does not closely map to SQL keywords.
 Optimization performed at this level may combine or split operations.
 Query planning will be performed on the IR.

-- an *Execution Block* (XB) tree - a tree (graph?) of blocks closely mirroring the IR, which are used to "execute" the IR.
-If bytecode or JIT code generation were implemented, then it would replace this layer.
+The IR is currently interpreted.
+If bytecode or JIT code generation were implemented, then it would generate code from the IR.

 # Examples